AshleyYakeley/Truth/mkdocs/docs/types.md

 Data types can be declared with the `datatype` keyword.
 The declaration specifies the constructors of the type.
 Each constructor has a name, which starts with a capital letter.
+These names are in the namespace created by the name of the type.

 There are two kinds of constructor, _plain_ and _record_.
 A datatype declaration can mix plain and record constructors.